Motor racing-Hamilton fears British GP crowd move is premature

 “I can’t tell you how excited I am to see people and the British crowd, because it is the best crowd of the whole year.

-“Obviously I watch the news so I hear about the cases going up massively in the UK and so on that side I worry for people, naturally.”
+“Obviously, I watch the news so I hear about the (COVID-19) cases going up massively in the UK and so on that side I worry for people, naturally.”

-Hamilton said he did not want to turn the announcement into a negative but “it feels a bit premature to me”.

 Informed that everyone attending would have to be vaccinated, or test negative for the virus, Hamilton, who is outspoken on social issues, said that was a good thing but it did not change his opinion.